 Step 2: Click on the small Settings option located bottom right corner to open Kaspersky settings.

 Step 3: In the left pane, click Additional to see various options on the right side.
-Now click Update settings option on the right side to access Update settings page.
+Now click Update settings option on the right side to access the Update settings page.

 Step 4: Here, make sure that the first option Download and install updates automatically is selected, and if not, select the same to automatically download and install updates.

-Step 5: Next, click Set up updates run mode, set it to Automatically and then click Save button.
+Step 5: Next, click Set up updates run mode, set it to Automatically and then click the Save button.
 That’s it!